Frequently asked questions

 - How do I get support?

-Available for Windows, Mac, and Linux, Neural Designer is a very powerful application for predictive analytics and data mining.
+Available for Windows, Mac, Ubuntu and Linux Mint; Neural Designer is a very powerful application for predictive analytics and data mining.
 The software uses neural networks, which is considered the best technique for making predictions.
 Neural networks are based on using mathematical models of the brain for building complex data representations.

 You can use Neural Designer for discovering complex relationships, recognizing unknown patterns, predicting actual trends, recognizing associations from data and much more.
 The input here is a data set, and the output is a predictive model.